 - Participation in the Securities Moot Court team competition in the Spring may also qualify for the writing requirement, as determined by the Director in consultation with the Securities Moot Court Administrator(s).

-All certificate program candidates need to complete two terms of either (i) participation in the moot court competition (see writing component above); (ii) making meaningful contributions of SLSA, or (iii) coordinating the securities lecture program or the mentor-mentee program for one year.
-In addition, all certificate candidates are required to maintain an active membership in SLSA (attending meetings and mentor-mentee gatherings, assisting at orientation events) and are expected to be able to certify that they attended at least one half of the lectures presented annually by the Securities Law Program and/or SLSA.
+All certificate program candidates need to maintain an active presence in the Securities Program.
+This presence can be satisfied by attending the Securities Program Lectures, assisting in administering the mentor/mentee program of the Securities Program; assisting in administering the Moot Court Program or participating in the Moot Court Competitions; helping to coordinate one of the Securities Program lectures; and the Securities Program's mentor/mentee.
+In addition, all certificate candidates are expected to certify that they attended at least one half of the lectures presented annually by the Securities Law Program.
 Each certificate applicant will be responsible for keeping a record of completion of the required co-curricular activities, which will be presented to the Institute Office for verification.